mbracconi/adaptiveDesignProcedure/README.md

 A design procedure of the training data for Machine Learning algorithms able to iteratively add datapoints according to function discrete gradient.

 ## Authors:
-**adaptiveDesignProcedure** is developed and mantained at the Laboratory of Catalysis and Catalytic Process of Politecnico di Milano by Dr. Mauro Bracconi (mauro.bracconi@polimi.it) under the [ERC SHAPE](http://www.shape.polimi.it/) project held by Prof. Matteo Maestri
+**adaptiveDesignProcedure** is developed and mantained at the Laboratory of Catalysis and Catalytic Process of Politecnico di Milano by [Dr. Mauro Bracconi] (https://www4.ceda.polimi.it/manifesti/manifesti/controller/ricerche/RicercaPerDocentiPublic.do?EVN_PRODOTTI=evento&idugov=67311)

 ## Installation:
 Clone the repository: